E-voting welcomed despite security concerns - SWI swissinfo.ch

 The survey, commissioned by the Centre for Democracy Studies and published on Monday, found that more than two out of three respondents across age groups, gender and party political affiliation would like to see e-voting for all citizens.

-Trials with e-voting have been underway since 2003 in different cantons, notably involving registered members of the Swiss Abroad community.
-The number of domestic voters is limited at 3%.
+Trials with e-voting have been underway since 2003 in different cantons, notably involving registered members of the Swiss Abroad community and a limited number of domestic voters.
+There is a maximum 10% limit for referendums and 30% for constitutional amendments.

 In June’s nationwide ballots, only about 152,000 of the total 5.2 million citizens were eligible for online voting.